dentarg/auth0-blog/_posts/authenticated-identity-trusted-key-auth0.markdown

 <p align="center"><img src="https://cdn.auth0.com/blog/trusted-key/register-app.jpg" alt="Register new trusted key app"></p>

 **Step 3**: Once you have logged into the Trusted Key Developer Portal click on “Register New App” where you will be asked to enter your app name and callback URI.
 You can get your [Auth0 callback URI here](https://auth0.com/docs/extensions/custom-social-extensions#provide-your-callback-url-to-the-identity-provider).
-The portal will then provision you with a Client ID and Client Secret to use in your API calls to the Trusted Key Platform.
+The portal will then provision a Client ID and Client Secret to use in your API calls to the Trusted Key Platform.
 Copy both values for the Auth0 setup.

 <p align="center"><img src="https://cdn.auth0.com/blog/trusted-key/register-app2.jpg" alt="Trusted key app configuration with Auth0"></p>

 ## Setting Up Auth0

-[Auth0](https://auth0.com) is an ideal platform for easy configuration of connections to third party Identity Providers such as Trusted Key, combined with a powerful backend for vetting, adding, and managing users.
+[Auth0](https://auth0.com) is an ideal platform for easy configuration of connections to third-party Identity Providers such as Trusted Key, combined with a powerful backend for vetting, adding, and managing users.
 The setup process starts with [signing up for a free Auth0 account](https://auth0.com/signup) and then following the below steps:

 **Step 1**: In your Auth0 dashboard, go to “Extensions” in the left sidebar close to the bottom.
 Choose “Custom Social Connections”.
 If you have not previously used this extension you will be asked to install it.
 Once installed in “Installed Extensions” click on “Custom Social Connections”.
 Within the Custom Social Connections page click “+ New Connection”.
 To help understand setting up authenticated identities we will compare a standard setup with an authenticated identity sample setup.